Table of Contents

 ALTER ROLE mcp_readonly SET statement_timeout = '5s';

-Five seconds is aggressive.
-Pick a value that lets your normal MCP queries complete and kills anything pathological.
+Five seconds is aggressive on purpose.
+Pick a value that lets normal MCP queries finish and kills anything pathological.

 2. Schema allow-list

-Do not give the MCP role access to every schema.
-Pick the schemas the LLM should see (typically your data warehouse or read replica schema, not your auth tables) and grant SELECT only on those.
-Revoke USAGE on schemas the role should not touch.
+Do not hand the MCP role every schema.
+Pick the schemas the LLM should see, typically your warehouse or read-replica schema and not your auth tables, and grant SELECT only on those.
+Revoke USAGE everywhere else.

-If your auth or PII tables live in the same database as the data you want the LLM to see, this is the step that prevents prompt-injection attacks from querying user passwords.
-Do not skip it.
+Auth or PII tables in the same database as the data you want the LLM to read?
+This is the step that stops a prompt-injection attack from querying user passwords.
+Skipping it is how that story ends badly.

 3. Connection-pool limits